michaeltelford/rack-jsonparser/README.md

 require 'rack/json_parser'

 # Notice how the `request.payload` is a Hash, not a JSON string
-# We return a Hash instance (or any Ruby object) for the response body
+# We return a Hash instance (or any Ruby object) for the response body,
+# no need to encase in an array, the middleware will do this.
 # We can turn off the request/response parsing via the `use` method (defaults to true)
 # Parsing will only occur if enabled AND the `Content-Type` is `application/json`
 handler = proc do |env|